Revisiting self-seeding mechanism by generating vector ultraviolet N$_2^{+}$ lasing: Introduction

-Thus, the prevailing reliable viewpoint is that 391-nm lasing is seeded by the second harmonic generated by the charge gradient in the laser plasma filament \cite{beresna2009high}, which was first proposed by one of the present authors \cite{liu2013self}.
-In contrast to the assumption for SPM as the self-seed, the SHG generated by the charge gradient was indeed experimentally observed at a low pressure of 4 mbar, and it also was experimentally proved by another independent group \cite{hu2023generation}.
+Thus, the prevailing reliable viewpoint is that 391-nm lasing is seeded by the second harmonic generated by the charge gradient in the laser plasma filament \cite{beresna2009high}, which was proposed by one of the present authors \cite{liu2013self}.
+In contrast to the assumption for SPM as the self-seeding at low pressure, the SHG generated by the charge gradient was indeed experimentally observed at a low pressure of 4 mbar, and it was also experimentally proved by another independent group \cite{hu2023generation}.
 However, the hypothesis of SHG self-seeding lacks direct and comprehensive evidence and relies only on observing the corresponding spectra, overlooking important spatial information of SH generated from the ponderomotive force acts.
-Now, we started to consider the spatial information and noticed that the Gaussian-beam-driven air lasing is always the Gaussian mode (TM$_{00}$ mode), while the Gaussian-beam-driven SHG from the plasma gradient should be TM$_{01}$ or TM$_{01}$ mode \cite{beresna2009high}.
-It actually challenges the hypothesis of SHG self-seeding because of the mismatching of the SH mode and the air lasing mode.
+Now, we started to consider the spatial information and noticed that the Gaussian-beam-driven air lasing is always the fundamental Gaussian mode (HG$_{00}$ mode), while the Gaussian-beam-driven SHG from the plasma gradient should be HG$_{01}$ or HG$_{01}$ mode that contains two lobes\cite{beresna2009high}.
+It actually challenges the hypothesis of SHG self-seeding because of the mismatch of the SH mode and the air lasing mode.
 Therefore, investigating potential self-seeding mechanisms in 391-nm lasing remains an important and unresolved question.

-Structured light with a customized profile in space and time can now be well constructed due to the development of laser tailoring techniques \cite{rubinsztein2016roadmap,forbes2021structured,cristiani2022roadmap,shen2023roadmap}.
-One dramatic paradigm is cylindrical vector beams (CVBs) that possess cylindrical symmetric polarization distribution in space \cite{zhan2009cylindrical}, where the radially polarized and azimuthally polarized cases are shown in Fig. 1(a).
-A laser-induced plasma filament also exhibits cylindrical symmetry about the light propagation direction, resulting in a charge gradient along the radial direction in the beam cross plane, parallel to the radially polarized beam and orthogonal to the azimuthally polarized beam.
-Therefore, the key idea of our method is to introduce these vectorial features into the laser-plasma interaction to clarify the role of the SHG in the 391-nm N$_2^+$ lasing.
+Structured light with a customized profile in space and time can now be well constructed due to the development of laser tailoring techniques \cite{rubinsztein2016roadmap,forbes2021structured,cristiani2022roadmap,shen2023roadmap,fang2025ultrafast}.
+One dramatic paradigm is cylindrical vector beams (CVBs) that possess cylindrical symmetriclly polarization distribution in space \cite{zhan2009cylindrical}, where the radially polarized and azimuthally polarized cases are shown in Fig. 1(a).
+A laser-induced plasma filament also exhibits cylindrical symmetry about the light propagation direction, resulting in a charge gradient along the radial direction in the beam cross plane, parallel to the radially polarized electric field and orthogonal to the azimuthally polarized electric field.
+Therefore, the key idea of our method is to introduce these features of CVBs into the laser-plasma interaction to clarify the role of the SHG in the 391-nm N$_2^+$ lasing.